dxiDavid/dxiDavid/README.md

 - 👋 Hi, I’m @dxiDavid
-- 👀 I’m in Cybersecurity and Web development enthusiast
+-  I’m in Cybersecurity and I'm a Web development enthusiast
 - 🌱 I’m currently learning Networking, Linux, and frontend Web development
 - 📫 How to reach me: davidgichuruofficial@gmail.com